inet-framework/inet-tutorials/_docs/wireless/step6.md

 ## The model

-To use CSMA, we need to replace `IdealWirelessNic` in the hosts with `WirelessNic`. `WirelessNic` is a generic NIC with both the radio and the MAC module left open, so we specify `UnitDiskRadio` for its `radioType` parameter, and `CsmaCaMac` for `macType`.
+To use CSMA, we need to replace `AckingWirelessNic` in the hosts with `WirelessNic`. `WirelessNic` is a generic NIC with both the radio and the MAC module left open, so we specify `UnitDiskRadio` for its `radioType` parameter, and `CsmaCaMac` for `macType`.